Climate Change

 Product Development and Strategies Aimed at Solving Environmental Issues and Meeting the Changing Needs of the Market

 SEKISUI CHEMICAL Group manages risks that arise from changing market needs due to climate change and other global social issues by continuing to develop products that make a significant contribution to solving issues in the natural and social environment, and disclosing and distributing detailed data on outcomes.
-At the same time, we believe that this will help in seizing the opportunity of increased demand.
+At the same time, we believe that it will surely seize the opportunity of “increasing demand”.

 In particular, we believe it is possible to magnify the impact we create by quantifying as much as possible the size of the contribution Group products make to solving social issues, which leads to opportunities to create markets in ways that help solve global issues and heighten the awareness of consumers.